thegetty/quire-docs/content/community/get-involved.md

 </div>
 <div class="image-list">

-## Add to/Translate Documentation
+## Edit Documentation

+Dive in and help us add to, refine, and translate our user manual.
 The [Quire Documentation](/documentation/) is a perpetual work in progress.
-We invite you to dive in and help us add to, refine, and translate our user manual.

 <div class="action-button">